-Basel is Switzerland's third largest city and unexpectedly interesting.
-I thought it would be like Zurich and the gnomes - full of banks.
-There's the Rhine.
-It has a medieval old town centred around Marktplatz, You can't miss the 16th-century, red-sandstone Town Hall, with its amazing frescoes.
-The 12th-century Gothic cathedral contains the tomb of Dutch scholar, Erasmus.
-And there are sculptures dotted amongst the office buildings.
+German speaking Basel is Switzerland's third largest city (after Zurich and Geneva) and unexpectedly interesting.
+I thought it would be like Zurich - full of banks and gnomes, but it turns out to be Switzerland's cultural capital, with 40 odd museums and the country's oldest university.
+There's the Rhine, washing through the centre and crossed by turreted bridges.
+It has a medieval Old Town, centred around Marktplatz, You can't miss the sixteenth-century, red-sandstone Town Hall, with its amazing frescoes.
+The twelfth-century Gothic cathedral contains the tomb of Dutch scholar, Erasmus.
+And there are modern sculptures enlivening the office buildings.

-Switzerland is beautiful, the alpine air chilly and invigorating, and the weather unpredictable.
-We loop round from Basel, past Berne to Interlaken.
-Near Interlaken there are stunning views across teal blue Lake Thun.
+Switzerland is beautiful, the mountain air chilly and invigorating, and the weather unpredictable.
+We loop south from Basel, past Berne.
+Switzerland doesn't officially have a capital, but Berne is usually considered to take that title.
+The Federal Assmebly meets there.
+Towards Interlaken.
+There are stunning views across teal blue Lake Thun.
 Schloss Spiez is beautifully located on its shores.
 It's a good place to stop for refreshment.

-The Eiger, the Wetterhorn and the Jungfrau mountains make distinctive cameo appearances.
-The valleys are emerald green and sprinkled with wooden steep roofed chalets and dappled cattle, just like the Milka adverts.
-The Murrenbachfall, at 417 metres is the tallest waterfall in the country.
+Meandering south (and up) The Eiger, the Wetterhorn and the Jungfrau mountains all make distinctive cameo appearances.
+The velvety curving valleys are sprinkled with wooden steep roofed chalets and dappled cattle, just like the Milka adverts.
+The Murrenbachfall, at 417 metres, is the tallest waterfall in the country.

-Back round to Lucerne where there is a festival on, so the bars are uncomfortably rammed and the famous wooden bridges are solid with people, bikes and balloons.
+Back east and north to Lucerne.
+It's popular with tourists - it's charming and situated on another gorgeous lake - so is usually busy, but today, there is a festival on.
+The bars are uncomfortably rammed and the famous wooden bridges, over the River Reuss, are solid with people, bikes and balloons.
 The most famous bridge is The Chapel Bridge.
 It's named after the nearby St. Peter's Chapel and is covered, with interior paintings dating back to the 17th century.
 It is the oldest wooden covered bridge in Europe.
-The little boutiques, just as you would have expected offer cuckoo clocks, chocolate and hats with feathers in them.
+The little boutiques, just as you would have expected, offer cuckoo clocks, chocolate and hats with feathers in them.

 Time for a saunter in Zug.
-This is a really delightful little town.
+This is an especially delightful little town.
 It's really colourful, with yet another historic centre, windy streets and the gorgeous Landsgemeindeplatz, the main square on the lake, of the same name.
-This town dates back to the early 13th century and the counts of Kyburg.
+This town dates back to the early 13th century and the Counts of Kyburg.
 There's an ornate tower gateway in the walls, an astronomical timepiece, a late gothic town hall and St. Oswald’s church, with a stripy patterned roof.
 Not to mention the carefully manicured beach, or the casino.

 The views across the Alps and lake are of course, stunning.
 And the town's website boasts that it has the world’s most beautiful sunset.